git-westriver/benchmark_ph_optimization/README.md

 If you want to learn about the interface for comparing implemented optimization methods, please refer to `notebooks/interface_for_comparison.ipynb`.
 For more details about the implementation, please see the following explanation.

-For the package requirements, please refer to `ph_opt_public.yaml`.
-We mainly require the following packages:

 ## Usage of `scripts/ph_optimization.py`

 You can also specify your favorite settings by changing the attributes in `OptConfig` whose parameters are described in the following.